jmshea/jupyterquiz/README.md

 You can optionally include a default answer pattern by specifying an object with a "type" property set to "default" and a "feedback" string.
 If no other answer patterns match the user's submission, the question will be marked incorrect and the provided feedback will be displayed.

+You can also specify an `input_width` property (integer, approximate number of characters) on the question to control the width of the text input field (in em units) in the rendered quiz.

 The schema for String Questions is shown below:

 ![Schema for String Questions](schema/string_schema.png)